qmsk/clusterf/README.md

 ## Additional features

+### Routed backends
 The `clusterf` code additionally supports the use of *routed backends*, to redirect traffic to a specific backend via some middle tier.
 This feature enables the separaration of the IPVS traffic handling into two tiers: a scaleable and fault-tolerant stateless frontend using IPVS `droute` forwarding, plus a simple-to-configure stateful backend using IPVS `masq` forwarding.

+The routed backend support includes local configuration to override routes in etcd, and the ability to advertise a route for local services into etcd.

 ## Known issues